 From a teacher’s perspective, virtual classes bring both possible risks and positive discoveries.
-English Subject Area Head Mr. Alvin Rey Cana was surprised how Google Classroom could monitor answers and allow him to give comments right away.
+English Subject Area Head Mr. Alvin Rey Cana was surprised by how Google Classroom could monitor answers and allow him to give comments immediately.
 “Google Classroom would ask the teacher to set deadlines and provide real-time feedback and grading, so students see right away their scores after the teacher rates their answers.
 I have learned to be more creative in asking Higher Order Thinking Skills (HOTS) questions and have tailored the lessons that would cater to their needs,” shared Mr. Cana.